hallelx2/tableau-hackathon/README.md

 To try out, visit [Here](https://marketeerapp.onrender.com/).
-Guide for local deployment at the bottom of the REAAD.me document
+Guide for local deployment at the bottom of the READ.me document

 **Inspiration**